The Law Wheel Design

 symbol, but when someone reaches the levels higher than Tathagata he’ll begin

-symbols.
+to have more symbols.
 At a level twice as high as Tathagata you have two

 symbols, and at even higher levels you have three, four, or five… and some